 Nederlandse Spoorwegen (NS) x Happy Lab

-That depends on which developing phase you’re in and the type of questions you have.
-Are you prototyping or is it about a live product?
+Finding the best way to do research is a case by case challenge.
+There are tons of options.
+And your specific research questions and assumptions play an important part in your final decision.
+“Our test method depends on which developing phase we’re in and the type of questions we have.
+Are we prototyping or is it about a live product?
 With a live product you can run a quantitative test, when you are prototyping you cannot.
-Also the size of the subject is a factor when we decide which testing method to use.
+Also the size of the subject is a factor when we decide which testing method to use.”

 Do you want to improve your digital products, just like NS?
-We’re happy to help in performing kick-ass user tests with a hassle-free experience!
+We are happy to help perform a great user test with a hassle-free experience.
 Click here for the possibilities.